SC-100 Study Guide: Microsoft Cybersecurity Architect

 To prepare for this certification, you should have advanced experience and knowledge in a wide range of security engineering areas including identity and access management (IAM), platform protection, security operations, securing data, and securing applications.
 You should also have experience with hybrid and cloud implementations.

-Please note that to prepare and take the SC-100 exam, I highly recommended studying and passing one of the following four prerequisites exams, before you sit and take the SC-100 exam:
+Please note that to prepare and take the SC-100 exam, I highly recommend studying and passing one of the following three prerequisite exams, before you sit and take the SC-100 exam:

 > Exam SC-200: Microsoft Security Operations Analyst.